yuwenli925/RCGBM/README.md

 FracRbmSurface.m is the main file about the RCGBM for solving fractional Laplacian on the unit sphere

-FracGraphLaplacian.m is the main file about the RCGBM for solving fractional Laplacian on a random graph.
+FracRbmGraph.m is the main file about the RCGBM for solving fractional Laplacian on a random graph.